microsoft/onnxscript/onnxscript/tests/function_libs/torch_lib/README.md

 This test use PyTorch's OpInfo mechanism to generate test cases for each operator.
 You may find all OpInfos in https://github.com/pytorch/pytorch/blob/7ec0d6f006fdd2c9b978dc6aa4923144684a3f51/torch/testing/_internal/common_methods_invocations.py#L8804

-1. To enable test cases for an operator
+1. To enable test cases for an operator, add the op name in ops_test_data.py 1a.
-    1a.
 If the op is not `trace_only`, add an entry to the `OPINFO_FUNCTION_MAPPING_SCRIPTED` map.
     1b.
 If the op is `trace_only`, add an entry to the